-- 1. the location of the mooring or stand-alone sign; - 2. any effects on natural character and amenity values, the spiritual and cultural values and beliefs of the tangata whenua, taonga species, existing users and navigational safety, suitability of the mooring for its purpose, and maintenance requirements. - Note: In addition to the provisions of this Plan and any relevant district plan, any activity which may modify, damage or destroy pre-1900 archaeological sites is subject to the archaeological authority process under the Heritage New Zealand Pouhere Taonga Act 2014.
-The responsibilities regarding archaeological sites are set out in Appendix S.
+- 1. the location of the mooring or stand-alone sign; and - 2. any effects on natural character and amenity values, the spiritual and cultural values and beliefs of the tangata whenua, taonga species, existing users and navigational safety, suitability of the mooring for its purpose, and maintenance requirements.